Enable

 Accessible Buttons

-A Button is an interactive element that cause an action on a page or submit a form.
-For a long time now, we have had the <button> tag.
-Developers should use these for this purpose.
+A Button is an interactive element that triggers an action on a webpage or submits a form.
+The <button> tag has been available for a long time and developers should utilize it for this specific purpose.

 This may seem obvious to many developers.
 Unfortunately there is a lot of code out there that uses <a> tags to do the work of a <button>.
-Marking them up this way is an accessibility issue, since screen reader users will assume that pressing it will go to another page.
+This is problematic from an accessibility standpoint because those relying on screen readers may mistakenly assume that clicking it will redirect them to another page.
 When I review code like this, it makes me sad.
 If you do this in a new project, think about how sad I will be, and change your ways.

 An HTML Button.